Let’s forget about Setouchi International Art Festival for one minute

 Relatively speaking, the cultural administration in Japan is a well-established structure, that allows cultural workers to advance large scale and long-term projects.
 But the climate is still not liberal enough, which we get a glimpse from the decisions made around Aichi Triennale’s comfort women debates.
 BEPPU PROJECT might have tried to invoke diversity, but essential change is still on the way.
 “It is no coincidence that BEPPU PROJECT directs many governmental projects, with budgets that could be hundred(s) of millions of JPY a year”, one of my Japanese friends reminds me.

 At Oita Prefectural Art Museum, the exhibition “Action!” stunned me.
 The exhibition was composed of delicate arrangements of artworks and room-sized pages of texts, that led me walking into different perspectives.
+All the artists in this project were persons with disabilities.
 The exhibition was a prompt: not only to imagine an inclusive “living together” but also to invoke actions for a barrier-free environment.
-This project was initiated since 2015, and could be reference for practicing Taiwan’s new “Culture Basic Law”.
+This project was initiated since 2015, and could be a reference for practicing Taiwan’s new “Culture Basic Law”.
+It brought me to examine myself… Did I ignore too many perspectives?
+How to make accessibility for “all visitors” in every exhibition?

 One of the representative works of celebrated artist Anish Kapoor, Sky Mirror was planted on the lawn absorbing the current sky in Beppu Park.
 This high quality polishing concave stainless steel requests the forging welding craft, mirrors an upside-down, inverted world.
 Between a small forest of Japanese red and black pine in the park, two pavilions composed by Japanese architects Takematsu Yukiharu & E.P.A. appear.
 One is Void Pavilion V, an installation with two spaces displaying a huge ball and a small black hole both applied with his ultra-black Vantablack S-VIS pigment.
 Another pavilion showcases serial pieces, Concept of Happiness: Anish Kapoor’s Outline of Collapse.
 The tough, painful texture of the sculptures force viewers to look straightly into the dirty corners inside yourselves.
 Kapoor is flaying your skins.